Skip Navigation

 Supporting You at Every Step of the Way

-The care team also includes dedicated nurses, social workers, and two program coordinators who onboard each new patient to the Young and Strong Program.
+The care team also includes dedicated nurses, social workers, and two program coordinators who onboard each new patient to the Young and Strong program.
 One of our program coordinators will meet with you at your first clinical appointment.
-She will explain the many resources and services available to you during and after your cancer treatment, including genetic counseling, fertility services, integrative medicine (including acupuncture, reiki, and massage), nutrition consults, support groups and one-on-one peer mentors, social work and counseling services, educational events, and much more.
+She will explain the many resources and services available to you during and after your cancer treatment, including genetic counseling, fertility services, integrative medicine (including acupuncture, Reiki, and massage), nutrition consults, support groups and one-on-one peer mentors, social work and counseling services, educational events, and much more.

 Our program coordinators can help answer questions about your care and help connect you with resources at Dana-Farber and in your community.
 They are available throughout your care at Dana-Farber.